iagox86/dnscat2/README.md

 # History

+In the past, there were several DNS tunneling tools.
+One was called [dnscat](http://tadek.pietraszek.org/projects/DNScat/index.html), written by Tadek Pietraszek.
+The problem is, it's written in Java, and I really wanted something that could run basically everywhere.

+That version of dnscat was based on a tool called NSTX, whose page [no longer exists](http://freecode.com/projects/nstx/) and isn't even in the Wayback Machine, so I know nothing about it.

+Later, I wrote a C implementation and called it dnscat (without permission), since the previous Java version was unmaintained and I really liked the name (I toyed with calling it dnscat-ng, but -ng is a bit wordy for my taste).
+It worked, but there were a lot of problems.
+The client and server were the same tool, like netcat, which, because DNS is such a client/server model, didn't work out that well.
+The other problem was that I had linked it too much to the DNS protocol, so it could only run over DNS.

-dnscat2 - the successor to dnscat, also written by me - is an attempt to right some of the wrongs that I committed while writing the original version of dnscat.
-The biggest problem being a total lack of testing or of forethought into the protocol.
+dnscat2 - the successor to dnscat - is an attempt to right some of the wrongs that I had committed.  dnscat2 has a separate server (Ruby) and client (C) and treats everything as a stream of bytes, and uses a driver, of sorts, to convert that stream of bytes into dns requests and back.

-The original dnscat was heavily linked to the dns protocol.
-It tried to encode the various control fields - things like sequence number - into the DNS protocol directly.

-dnscat2, on the other hand, treats everything as a stream of bytes, and uses logic to convert that stream of bytes into dns requests.
 Thus, it's a layered protocol, with DNS being a lower layer.

-I invented a protocol that I'm calling the dnscat protocol.
+As a result, I invented a protocol that I'm calling the dnscat protocol.
 You can find documentation about it in docs/protocol.md.
 It's a simple polling network protocol, where the client occasionally polls the server, and the server responds with a message (or an error code).
 The protocol is designed to be resilient to the various issues I had with dnscat1 - that is, it can handle out-of-order packets, dropped packets, and duplicated packets equally well.

-Finally, one last change from the original dnscat is that I decided not to use the same program for both clients and servers.
-It turns out that dnscat servers are much more complex than clients, so it made sense to write the server in a higher level language (I chose Ruby), while still keeping the client (written in C) as functional/simple/portable as I possibly could.